squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-portrait.md

 ![image of gallery page](/assets/squ1rrel/kyleburgess2025/portrait/gallery.webp) *if you're looking for a gallery curator, MoMA, hmu*

 There is also a `/report` endpoint where you can give the admin bot a link to a gallery to visit; the flag will be stored in the cookies of the admin bot.
+The admin bot will only visit other pages on the Portrait website.
 Basically, we need to make a portrait that will cause the cookies of the admin bot to be leaked to us when the admin bot visits.

 # Diving In